1. Introduction

 4.3.
 DCAppleDevice serialization and deserialization

-When you use webauthn4j-device-check, you need to persist DCAppleDevice instead of Authenticator interface between attestation and assertion.
-In general, you can serialize and deserialize it by the method explained in Authenticator serialization and deserialization, but ObjectConverter must be the one with DeviceCheckCBORModule registered.
+When you use webauthn4j-appattest, you need to persist DCAppleDevice instead of CredentialRecord interface between attestation and assertion.
+In general, you can serialize and deserialize it by the method explained in CredentialRecord serialization and deserialization, but ObjectConverter must be the one with DeviceCheckCBORModule registered.
 A ObjectConverter with a DeviceCheckCBORModule can be obtained with DeviceCheckManager.createObjectConverter static method.

 WebAuthn4J consists of the following four modules.